-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2005, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in fall 2006, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

 C9.
-Percent and number of first-time, first-year (freshman) students enrolled in fall 2005 who submitted national standardized (SAT/ACT) test scores.
+Percent and number of first-time, first-year (freshman) students enrolled in fall 2006 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not verbal for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
+Do not convert SAT scores to ACT scores and vice versa.

 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-Percent submitting SAT scores 76.6% Number submitting SAT scores 947 Percent submitting ACT scores 56.2 Number submitting ACT scores 695
+Percent submitting SAT scores 78 Number submitting SAT scores 905 Percent submitting ACT scores 51 Number submitting ACT scores 595

 25th Percentile 75th Percentile

-SAT Verbal 410 520
+SAT Critical Reading 410 510

-SAT Math 430 520
+SAT Math 420 520

+SAT Writing

+SAT Essay

-ACT Composite 16 21
+ACT Composite 17 23

+ACT Math 23 24

-ACT English 15 19
+ACT English 15 18

-ACT Math 17 25
+ACT Writing